mathurinm/celer/README.rst

 |image0| |image1|

-Fast algorithm to solve the Lasso with dual extrapolation
+Fast algorithm to solve Lasso-like problems with dual extrapolation.
+The package can handle the following problems: Lasso, Sparse Logistic regression, GroupLasso and MultiTaskLasso.

 Documentation
 =============